 The Definition of Forensic Science

-The Latin word "forensis" means "public discussion or debate."
-Combine forensics and science and you get the practical application of science to matters of debate, which in modern times translates to the law.
+The Latin word forensis means "public discussion or debate" in Latin.
+When you combine forensics and science, you get the practical application of science to matters of debate, which in modern times translates to the law.

 Forensic Science Definition

-Forensic science can prove the guilt or innocence of the defendant in criminal law, and it can help to resolve a broad spectrum of legal issues in civil actions through the identification, analysis, and evaluation of physical and other evidence.
+Forensic science can prove the guilt or innocence of a defendant in criminal law, and it can help resolve a broad spectrum of legal issues in civil actions through the identification, analysis, and evaluation of physical and other evidence.

-An accurate forensic science definition extends beyond the traditional concept of science and may include the areas of accounting, psychological testing and interpretation of data and other evidence.
+But an accurate forensic science definition extends beyond the traditional concept of science.
+It can include the areas of accounting, psychological testing, and interpretation of data and other evidence.

 Examples of Forensic Science in Law

 Forensics can include DNA analysis, fingerprinting, autopsies, pathology, and toxicology in the scientific sphere, all of which can be used to determine the cause of death and to link a suspect to a crime.

 Forensic scientists and law enforcement officials use cutting-edge scientific techniques to preserve and examine evidence in a process known as "chain of evidence."
 This process ensures that evidence is pure and has not had an opportunity to become tainted through mishandling.
 Keeping meticulous records allows forensic scientists to show exactly who was in possession of evidence at any given time and when and how transfers of the evidence were made.

 Forensic science can also involve an analysis of electronic or digital media—think wiretaps and recovering "erased" information from computer hard drives.
 It might mean an exhaustive reconstruction of business or financial records to track sources of hidden income or expenses, or psychological profiles and evaluations of those involved in crimes or a lawsuit.